-Loft living is quite different, most notable is the lack of storage, which meant some serious editing of our belongings.
+Loft living is a definite departure from our old house, most notable is the lack of storage, which meant some serious editing of our belongings.
 We jettisoned our large, vintage sectional couch on moving day and were mostly enjoying the open airy space that relatively few furnishings provides.
 Admittedly, it was weird to only be able to sit in chairs.
 Even the best chairs are not the most comfortable seat in the house, because couches are made for lounging, right?
 And, of course, the pets were in competition for prime real estate lounging options.
-Hence, the hunt was on for the perfect sofa... and voila!
-While far from perfect, this mid-century leather piece is a project that has potential.
-We're also addressing the deck as we go along, adding a great little patio set for al fresco dining.
+Hence, the hunt was on for the perfect sofa... and presto!
+While far from in perfect condition, this mid-century leather piece has nice lines, plays well with our other furnishings and is a project that has potential.
+We're also addressing the deck as we go along, most recently adding a little patio set for al fresco dining.
 Hello, Ikea.
 Outdoor plants that enjoy full sun are next on the list.

 Built in 1961, comfort and style unite in this 3 bedroom, 1 bathroom, 1150 square-foot, mid-century modern rambler located in the Wildwood neighborhood in Olympia, WA.